 We survived it all, the property is a great income producer for us today and has tons of equity but it taught us to go and look at properties before we buy.

 Today when we see people jump up and down about a great cash flowing property in a community they know nothing about and don’t plan on visiting … we get scared, very scared.

-You accept what your Banker or Mortgage Broker’s “best offer”.
+You accept your Banker’s or Mortgage Broker’s “best offer.”

 Our father renewed a mortgage every year on a property of his by simply accepting the renewal terms every five years.